manferlo81/template-bundlib/README.md

 ## LICENSE

-We DO NOT include a license in this project as it is intended to be used as a template.
+I DID NOT include a license in this project as it is intended to be used as a template.
 Generate a LICENSE after you create your project.